2017 Fall Meeting Media Center

 More details about the field trip and happy hour, including registration information and eligibility, can be found here.

 AGU provides a Press Room where registered reporters, press officers, bloggers, and others can work and mingle.
 In the Press Room—and in an online Virtual Press Room —AGU will make available copies of press releases about developments in the Earth and space sciences and other news presented at the meeting.

-AGU will also offer a series of press events, including press conferences about newsworthy scientific advances.
-A schedule of press events will be announced about a week before the meeting’s scientific sessions begin.
+AGU will also offer a series of press events, including press conferences, about newsworthy scientific advances being presented at Fall Meeting.
+A schedule of press events will be announced and posted to the Media Center a week before the meeting’s scientific sessions begin.
 Reporters can remotely participate in Fall Meeting press conferences via webstreaming.
-Information about how to sign up and access this feature will be available in November.
+Click on the webstreaming button to learn more about how to access this feature.

 In the Virtual Press Room, journalists can find press releases, press conference materials (including PowerPoint presentations, images, videos, scientific papers, and more, as available) and other information.
 Videos of press conferences will be added to the Virtual Press Room during the meeting for easy online access.

 Public Information Officers can now share press releases and other materials with journalists in the Virtual Press Room by directly uploading them via the Press Item Uploader.
 PIOs can upload press releases, tip sheets and press conference materials to the Virtual Press Room at any time before or during the meeting.